tanerius/lists/README.md

 ## Benchmarks

-The following are results from runninf a benchamark test
+The following are results from running a benchamark test

 ```
 goos: linux